dimitri-mar/SchellingBoardAR/README.md

  - Team 2 - sad
  - Empty cell

-A simple tecnique for fast labeling is to move each cell in a directory with the name of the class.
+A simple technique for fast labelling is to move each cell in a directory with the name of the class.

 ### Train/test split
-Then we need to split the picture in train and test set.
+Then, we need to split the picture into train and test sets.
 We can do this by running

 ```splitfolders --output class_data_split --ratio .7 .2 .1 --seed 1234 -- class_data```